122 Green Acres Drive

 craig

-The picture below shos an A-2 with a pyramid bridge, that makes it a wider string spacing at the bridge- good for fingerstyle.
+Th A-2 pictured below has a pyramid bridge, that makes it a wider string spacing at the bridge- good for fingerstyle.

-Using my hand picked materials that include spruce recovered from old Vermont covered bridge beams and homegrown fiddleback maple (I really do indulge myself here) I have a great palate to work from and this is where I begin each guitar I am building now, from a quiet and contemplative space where I conceive the sound I'm trying to achieve and then, testing, listening, feeling with my hands I walk through a familiar and wonderful string of steps that finally come to fruition as a lovely guitar.
+Using my hand picked materials that include spruce recovered from old Vermont covered bridge beams and homegrown fiddleback maple (I really did indulge myself here) I had a great palate to work from and this is where I began each guitar I was building, from a quiet and contemplative space where I conceived the sound I was trying to achieve and then, testing, listening, feeling with my hands I walked through a familiar and wonderful string of steps that finally came to fruition as a lovely guitar.

 The above image was taken during construction of the guitar.
 It's a Brazilian rosewood A-1C.
 Cool wood, huh?